lightediand/collatz/README.md

 The time it takes for a sequence to reach 1, marked by the number of terms in the sequence before 1, is known as the stopping time.

-Simply run collatz.py and it will generate the sequence, tell you the stopping time (if it exists (it probably will)) and whether or not that makes it a counterexample to the Collatz conjecture.
+Simply run collatz.py and it will generate the sequence, tell you the stopping time (if it exists (it probably will)) and whether or not we have conjured up a counterexample to the Collatz conjecture.

 Have fun!